-Product recommendation systems powered by deep learning provide highly relevant recommendations to each customer using real-time user data to make accurate recommendations.
+Product recommendation engines powered by deep learning provide highly relevant recommendations to each customer using real-time user data to make accurate recommendations.

 But eCommerce teams can’t always let the artificial intelligence-powered algorithm run wild, completely unrestricted.